jeroenrinzema/islo/README.md

 # Islo 🚧

 Require modules in a sandbox environment.
-Modules are unable to require blacklisted modules and / or files outside of it's root.
+Modules are unable to require blacklisted modules and/or files outside of its root.
 Islo does not require any dependencies.

 ### Installation

 Using npm:

 ```
-$ npm i --save islo
+$ npm I --save islo
 ```

 ### Example